-Before you or someone you hire start digging — for a landscape project, a building project or for any other reason — call 811, the “Call Before You Dig” number that will connect you to SC811, previously known as the Palmetto Utility Protection Service (PUPS).
+Before you, or someone you hire, start digging — for a landscape project, a building project or for any other reason — call 811, a new “Call Before You Dig” number that will connect you to the Palmetto Utility Protection Service (PUPS).

 Pipeline Safety and You (364KB)

-Projects that warrant SC811 notification include the installation of:
+Projects that warrant PUPS notification include the installation of:

 - Septic tanks and sewer lines

 - Swimming pools

 - Sprinkler systems and water lines

 All damages, reguardless of size, must be reported to the utility owner so that the damages can be inspected for safety in order to prevent future failure of the system.

 If damage caused by excavation projects endangers life, health or property, the person responsible should immediately notify the utility owner and the police or fire department, as well as take any other appropriate actions to minimize the hazards until the utility owner’s personnel, police or fire departments arrive.